 Rings represent promises; the vows others make to us, the promises we make to ourselves, and often the promise life itself holds for us.
 The rings in this dream symbolize a bit of all three types of promises.

 The Diamonds in this dream represent love itself: the precious value of family, friends and future connections.
 The beautiful old woman points out the folly of focusing on disappointments and missing the beauty and value of what you have.
-Apparently something in your family has prepared you to be able to love well and successfully.
-Don’t consider this a reminder of what you are missing, but a promise of what you are therefore more likely to create.
+Apparently something in your family has prepared you to be able to love well and successfully. do not consider this a reminder of what you are missing, but a promise of what you are therefore more likely to create.
 When a dream shows the loss and recovery of something precious, it reminds you to cherish and enjoy what you have, and recognize you are still all in one piece.
-It also implies that the appearance of loss is deceptive; by reaching to reclaim the “sparkle” in your life, you’ll discover some wonderful surprises, and find the gems that are even now in the palm of your hand.
+It also implies that the appearance of loss is deceptive; by reaching to reclaim the “sparkle” in your life, you will discover some wonderful surprises, and find the gems that are even now in the palm of your hand.
 The smiling faces of family members at the end of the dream underscore the sense that love is all around you.
-Refuse to pour energy into the appearance of loss, and you’ll challenge fate to make good on its promise of fulfillment.
+Refuse to pour energy into the appearance of loss, and you will challenge fate to make good on its promise of fulfillment.